top of page

 Bad Kissingen, Maxbrunnen

-To the left of the arcade there was a glass hall built in 1842, followed by a wrought-iron fountain.
-These parts of the building were replaced in 1910 by the foyer, which has not changed its appearance until today.
-It it is a concert hall and another source house.
-The building was implemented by the architect Max Littmann under the reign of Prince Regent Luitpold (who had taken over the affairs of government for the incapacitated Ludwig II).
+To the left of the arcade, a glass hall was added in 1842, followed by a wrought-iron fountain.
+These features were replaced in 1910 by the foyer, which has remained unchanged to this day.
+Serving as both a concert hall and a source house, the foyer was designed by architect Max Littmann during the reign of Prince Regent Luitpold, who had assumed government duties for the incapacitated Ludwig II.

 Bad Kissingen, Quellen- und Trinkhalle